OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 ![Status Availability](img/status-availability.png)

 As shown in the above illustration, the top portion of the form contains a field that will show an example of the type of output the endpoint will produce.
-There is a link to `Model` which will switch to a view that gives detailed information about the object properties in the `Example Value`.
+There is a link to `Schema` which will switch to a view that gives detailed information about the object properties in the `Example Value`.
 The drop down next to `Response Content Type` will allow you to select a different type of output.
 Usually, `application/json` is the